tdpreece/owasp_zap_example/README.md

 TODO:
-* Add a form with a CSRF vulnerability.
+* Add a base template with a logged in indicator.
-* Run through ZAP.
+* Run through ZAP then spider to check for vulnerabilities
 * Look at other OWASP top 10 and add examples.